hsylife/SwiftyPickerPopover/README.md

             .appear(originView: sender, baseViewController: self)
 ```
 The default width and height of popover are both 300.0.
-By using .setSize(width:, height:), we can override it or them.
+By using setSize(width:, height:), you can override it or them.
 When you set nil to the parameter or don't specify it, the default will be used.

 It appears from the collectionView's cell: